NikorolDev/An_Invasion_On_Golsdale/README.txt

-Before you play The Invasion On Golsdale.
+Before you play The Invasion On Golsdale if you decide to download the game from here.

-Set Game.html as start page
+Preferable follow this link to the build of the game:

-The game will most likely not work on Internet Explorer.
+The game will most likely not work on Internet Explorer and has not been tested on Microsoft Edge.
-The most preferred browsers to use to play the game are: Mozilla Firefox and Google Chrome.
+The most preferred browsers to play the game are: Mozilla Firefox and Google Chrome.

 If you want to start menu music when window loads, then you must interact with the browser.
 I suggest clicking the window a bunch of times before the menu is loaded.